Find out about different types of financial support to help you with your studies if you have a disability.

 Everyday living, personal care and medical care

-You may be able to get funding for:
+You may be able to get financial support to cover the costs of:

 - everyday living, such as getting up, cooking, eating, getting around and going to bed